Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Various necessary conditions of MR

-The concept of MR is codified by the following two assumptions: {\it Macroscopic realism per se:} At any instant, a macroscopic system is in any one of the available definite states, regardless of any measurement, such that all its observable properties have definite values. {\it Noninvasive measurability (NIM):} It is possible, in principle, to determine which of the states the system is in, without influencing the state itself or the system's evolution.\\ QM violation of LGI gives a signature about the invalidity of the notion of MR, that implies the negation of the concept realism or NIM or both in the underlying hidden variable theory reproducing all QM predictions.\\
+The concept of MR is codified by the following two assumptions: {\it 1) Macroscopic realism per se:} At any instant, a macroscopic system is in any one of the available definite states, regardless of any measurement, such that all its observable properties have definite values. {\it 2) Noninvasive measurability (NIM):} It is possible, in principle, to determine which of the states the system is in, without influencing the state itself or the system's evolution.\\ QM violation of any of the following necessary conditions of MR implies the negation of the concept realism or NIM or both in the underlying hidden variable theory reproducing all QM predictions.

-\textbf{Leggett-Garg inequality (LGI)}: It is derived as a testable algebraic consequence of the deterministic form of MR. Let us consider temporal evolution for a two state system where the available states are, say, $1$ and $2$.
+\textbf{Leggett-Garg inequality (LGI)}: LGI \cite{LGI1,LGI2} is derived as a testable algebraic consequence of the deterministic form of MR. Let us consider temporal evolution for a two state system where the available states are, say, $1$ and $2$.
 Let $Q(t)$ be an observable quantity such that, whenever measured, it is found to take a value $+1 (-1)$ depending on whether the system is in $1 (2)$.
 Next, consider a collection of sets of experimental runs, each set of runs starting from the identical initial state such that on the first set of runs $Q$ is measured at times $t_{1}$ and $t_{2}$, on the second at $t_{2}$ and $t_{3}$ and on the third at $t_{1}$ and $t_{3}$ $(t_{1} < t_{2} <t_{3})$.
 Using the deterministic consequence of the assumptions of realism and NIM, one obtains

 where $C_{ij}$ = $\langle Q_i Q_j\rangle$ is the two time correlation function of the variable $Q$ measured at times $t_i$ and $t_j$.
 Left hand side of the inequality (\ref{lgi}) is an experimentally measurable quantity.
 This is the LGI imposing non-invasive realist constraint on the temporal correlations pertaining to any two level system.
-The magnitude of the QM violation of LGI is quantified by the positive value of $(K_{LGI} - 1)$.\\
+The magnitude of the QM violation of LGI is quantified by the positive value of $(K_{LGI} - 1)$.

 \textbf{Wigner's form of the LGI (WLGI)}: In \cite{Saha}, WLGI is derived as a testable algebraic consequence of the probabilistic form of MR. Here the notion of realism implies the existence of overall joint probabilities $\rho (Q_1, Q_2, Q_3)$ pertaining to different combinations of definite values of observables or outcomes for the relevant measurements, while the assumption of NIM implies that the probabilities of such outcomes would be unaffected by measurements.
 Hence, by appropriate marginalization, the observable probabilities can be obtained.
 For example, the observable joint probability $P(Q_{2}+, Q_{3}-)$ of obtaining the outcomes $+1$ and $-1$ for the sequential measurements of Q at the instants $t_2$ and $t_3$, respectively, can be written as